-Appropriation Highlights (\$ in Thousands)
+Cemeterial Expenses, Army Appropriation Highlights (\$ in Thousands)

-- Prepare for ANC beyond 2025.
-ANC's third shaping operation is to prepare ANC for operations beyond 2025.
-This line of effort focuses on ANC's developing and beginning implementation of its long-range, strategic plans that will allow ANC to remain the Nation's premier, active military cemetery for future generations.
-As with all ANC efforts, this long-range Campaign Objective heavily leverages outside experts and organizations to professionally, effectively and efficiently complete its efforts.
-The most prominent partner with whom ANC works on this Campaign Objective is the Advisory Committee on Arlington National Cemetery.
-At its end state, "Prepare for ANC beyond 2025" will ensure ANC has detailed, synchronized and resourced plans that allow its leaders to communicate, lead and manage their priority efforts over the next two decades and beyond.
-ANC is revising our new Master Plan, which will include a Ten-Year Capitalization Plan, and will be provided upon its completion. - Synchronize ANC Activities.
+Synchronize ANC Activities.
 ANC's sustaining operation is to synchronize ANC activities.
 This line of effort focuses on developing processes and procedures to synchronize operations, improve communication, and increase efficiency while maintaining accountability.
 It also intersects across and ensures the success of the four other lines of effort, making continuous communication and collaboration especially critical within and across this line of effort.
 At its endstate, "Synchronize ANC Activities" will enhance ANC's ability to provide world class support and execution of events/ceremonies, construction, outreach and emergency responses, while also prioritizing efforts on ANC's core mission: interment and inurnment operations and support for our military families in their time of mourning.